alovajs/alovajs.github.io/docs/contributing/01-overview.md

 title: Contribution Guidelines
 ---

-Hello, I'm glad to meet you here.
-This is a detailed alova contribution guide, which contains detailed guidance on contributions to all aspects of alova.
-Please continue reading.
+Hello, and welcome!
+This is alova's detailed contribution guide, covering how to contribute in all areas.
+Please keep reading.

 ## Preface

-In the past period of time, we have received active participation from developers around the world in Github issues and Github Discussions.
-We are deeply honored, which means that alova is being loved by more and more developers.
-Even so, alova is still a rookie, and it still has a long way to go.
+Over the past while, we have received active participation from developers around the world through GitHub issues and GitHub Discussions.
+We are deeply honored that alova is loved by more and more developers.
+Even so, alova is still young and has a long way to go.

-**We hope to make alova a common project for everyone who is willing to participate.
-We encourage everyone to become a contributor to the alova community with an open and inclusive attitude.
-Moreover, we believe that contributing to Alova is not limited to code contribution, but participating in any activities that are beneficial to the development of Alova is contributing to Alova. ** Now participating in contributions can win you more effective contribution opportunities.
-It allows you to provide your value to developers all over the world.
-Even if you are a junior developer, as long as your ideas are in line with [Alova's mission and design concept](#alova-mission and design concept), please participate generously!
+**We hope to make alova a shared project for everyone willing to take part.
+We welcome everyone to become an alova community contributor with an open and inclusive attitude.
+We also believe contributing to alova is not limited to code — any activity that helps alova grow counts as a contribution. ** Contributing now gives you more meaningful opportunities to create value for developers worldwide.
+Even if you are a junior developer, as long as your ideas align with [Alova's mission and design concept](#alova-mission and design concept), please join us!**

 > Here is a [Community Code of Conduct](./code-of-conduct), please refer to it.

 ## Contribution Directory

-Here are 13 possible contributions for you to choose from, but not limited to these.
-You can choose the part you want to participate in and link to the corresponding location for detailed reading:
+Here are 13 possible ways to contribute (not an exhaustive list).
+Pick the area you want to help with and follow the link for details:

 - [use alova in your project](#use-alova-in-your-project)
 - [star alova](#star-alova)